oliverguhr/transformer-time-series-prediction/readme.md

 # Transformer Time Series Prediction

 This repository contains two Pytorch models for transformer-based time series prediction.
 Note that this is just a proof of concept and most likely not bug free nor particularly efficient.

 * transformer-singlestep.py contains a single-step prediction model
 * transformer-multistep.py contains a multi-step prediction model

 This is the output of a single step prediction model that has been trained for 100 epochs on the [daily minimum temperature dataset](./daily-min-temperatures.csv).

+**For any serious use case, head over to the [flow-forecast](https://github.com/AIStream-Peelout/flow-forecast) package.**

 ![image](docs/result.gif)